ligulfzhou/ligulfzhou/README.md

 - [PixelKnights.art](https://www.pixelknights.xyz) NFT collection on Solana blockchain
 - SeemsRare.org(Dead) NFT rarity ranking site

-I'm currently **seeking job opportunities** and would appreciate it if you could get in touch with me.
-I'm eager to work with you.
+I'm currently **seeking job opportunities**👨‍💻 and would appreciate it if you could get in touch with me.

+Contact me via 📫 ligulfzhou53@gmail.com

 <!--
 **ligulfzhou/ligulfzhou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.